dartchina/site-www/src_zh_CN/terms.md

 within the assets licensed under the Creative Commons Attribution 4.0 International License.
-Google grants you a non-transferable, non-exclusive, royalty-free limited license to use the Dart Marks subject to your compliance with the [Dart Brand Guidelines](/brand).
+Google grants you a non-transferable, non-exclusive, royalty-free limited license to use the Dart Marks subject to your compliance with the [Dart brand guidelines](/brand).
 Except as set forth above, nothing herein grants or should be deemed to grant to you any right, title or interest in or to the Dart Marks.